10. Monsters, Inc. (2001)

 Upon his 11th birthday, Harry Potter (Daniel Radcliffe), who lives in misery with an aunt and uncle that don’t want him, learns from a giant named Hagrid (Robbie Coltrane) that he is the orphaned son of powerful wizards.

-2Toy Story (1995)
+2. Toy Story (1995)

 The characters are brought to life by Tom Hanks, Tim Allen, Don Rickles, and others.
 The toys come alive in a little boy’s room, and they all vie for his attention.
-But when a new toy now receives all of his time things get sour.
+But when a new toy now receives all his time things get sour.

-One of the most popular kids movies ever, Steven Spielberg’s classic easily tops our top 10 list.
+One of the most popular kids movies ever, Steven Spielberg’s classic easily tops our top 10 best kids movies list.
 From a very young–and cute as a button–Drew Barrymore to the great line, “E.T. go home,” all the magic required in great moviemaking is here.